sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 ## The Architecture

 **SQLFlow Playground Server** is a side-car service of our playground cluster.
-Now, it is designed as an HTTP server which receives user login, creates DB resource, and so on.
+Now, it is designed as an HTTP server which does user authorization, creates DB resource, and so on.
 This server uses `kubectl` to manipulate the resource in the playground(a k8s cluster).
 It's in someway the gateway of the playground.
 As described in the below diagram, the interaction of the three subjects could